bricsi0000000000000/Docking-Station/README.md

 - aluminium
 - plastic

-The bit diameters are from 1mm up to 6mm.
+The bit diameters are from 1 mm up to 6 mm.

 Screw sizes: